 Funds are requested for tasting activities at 30 events.
-The average cost is 100 per activity x 30= 3,000.
+The average cost is \$100 per activity x 30= \$3,000.

-Travel: \$10,000
+Travel: \$13,000

 Please refer to Section C of this template.

-Building/space lease or rental: \$1,200
+Building/space lease or rental: \$2,000

 This is being requested to pay the storage fees for materials that cannot be accommodated in the communities.

-Cost of publicly owned building space: \$ 0
+Cost of publicly owned building space: \$0

 Maintenance and repair: \$0

-Institutional memberships and subscriptions: \$500
+Institutional memberships and subscriptions: \$1000

-Funds are requested to pay for an institutional membership for the International Social Marketing
+Funds are requested to pay for an institutional membership for the International Social

-Association that provides professional development in social marketing and subscription to their publication.
-Equipment and other capital expenditures: \$0 Total direct costs: \$490,577 Total indirect costs: \$26,982 Indirect cost rate of 5.5% for a total of \$26,982 of indirect costs.
-This falls well below the limit of 26% for colleges and universities.
-(See Attachment 1.b.)
-Total Federal funds: \$517,559 Estimated unobligated balances (carry-over) from current FY to next FY, if any: \$0
+Marketing Association that provides professional deve subscription to their publication as well as the ASNNA 1 6 Equipment and other capital expenditures: \$ 0 Total direct costs: \$583,756 Total indirect costs: \$32,107 Indirect cost rate of 5.5% for a total of \$32,107 of indi the limit of 26% for colleges and universities.
+(See At Total Federal funds: \$615,863 Estimated unobligated balances (carry-over) rom current FY to next FY, if any: \$0

-Total Federal funds including unobligated balance from previous FY: \$517,559
+Total Federal funds including unobligated balance from previous FY: